Team Portal Login Client Login

 You can also opt out of the Royal Mail ‘s Door-to-Door service.
 This will only apply to unaddressed mail, and the Royal Mail cannot stop delivering mail with an address on it.

-You can also call Royal Mail to arrange for your parent’s mail to be directed to your address if they are happy for you to do so.
-This is simple to do and can help to avoid any distress for your parent.
+You can also call Royal Mail to arrange for your loved one’s mail to be directed to your address if they are happy for you to do so.
+This is simple to do and can help to avoid any distress for your loved one.

 You may want to consider putting up a sign on the letterbox saying ‘No Junk Mail’, and this can help to reduce the amount of mail from local businesses sending out leaflets.
 You can buy various stickers at the Stop Junk Mail website.